lbxa/o/packages/db/README.md

 The bread and butter of challenges are activities.
 This is where all the logic happens.
 Activities are the actual things you do in a challenge.
 There can be multiple activities in a challenge where the level of user customisation comes from concepts below.

+To start off, one activity per challenge will keeps simple.
+However, we want hosts to feel they have the freedom to create diverse challenges with multiple activities.

 ```mermaid
 erDiagram
     USERS {